MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bcd-settings-and-bitlocker.md

 Not all BCD settings have friendly names; for those settings without a friendly name, the hex value is the only way to configure an exclusion policy.

-When specifying BCD values in the **Use enhanced Boot Configuration Data validation profile** Group Policy setting, use the following syntax:
+When specifying BCD values in the **Use enhanced Boot Configuration Data validation profile** group policy setting, use the following syntax:

 -   Prefix the setting with the boot application prefix
 -   Append a colon ‘:’
 -   Append either the hex value or the friendly name
 -   If entering more than one BCD setting, you will need to enter each BCD setting on a new line

-For example, either “`winload:hypervisordebugport`” or “`winload:0x250000f4`” yield the same value.
+For example, either “`winload:hypervisordebugport`” or “`winload:0x250000f4`” yields the same value.

 A setting that applies to all boot applications may be applied only to an individual application; however, the reverse is not true.
 For example, one can specify either “`all:locale`” or “`winresume:locale`”, but as the BCD setting “`win-pe`” does not apply to all boot applications, “`winload:winpe`” is valid, but “`all:winpe`” is not valid.
 The setting that controls boot debugging (“`bootdebug`” or 0x16000010) will always be validated and will have no effect if it is included in the provided fields.

-> **Note:**  Take care when configuring BCD entries in the Group Policy setting.
+> **Note:**  Take care when configuring BCD entries in the group policy setting.
 The Local Group Policy Editor does not validate the correctness of the BCD entry.
-BitLocker will fail to be enabled if the specified Group Policy setting is invalid.
+BitLocker will fail to be enabled if the specified group policy setting is invalid.

 ### Default BCD validation profile